puppetlabs/puppet-docs/lib/puppet_references/puppet/type_preamble.md

 ### Features

-_Features_ are abilities that some providers may not support.
-Generally, a feature will correspond to some allowed values for a resource attribute; for example, if a `package` provider supports the `purgeable` feature, you can specify `ensure => purged` to delete config files installed by the package.
+_Features_ are abilities that some providers might not support.
+Generally, a feature corresponds to some allowed values for a resource attribute.

+This is often the case with the `ensure` attribute.
+In most types, Puppet doesn't create new resources when omitting `ensure` but still modifies existing resources to match specifications in the manifest.
+However, in some types this isn't always the case, or additional values provide more granular control.
+For example, if a `package` provider supports the `purgeable` feature, you can specify `ensure => purged` to delete configuration files installed by the package.

 Resource types define the set of features they can use, and providers can declare which features they provide.